Curriculum

 • Four months on the Mount Sinai Transplant ID consultation service, divided into two months on Solid Organ Transplant ID consultation and two months on BMT/Oncology ID consultation

-Fellows who chose to do the Transplant Infectious Disease Track will do an additional two 4-week blocks on Solid Organ Transplant ID and two 4-week blocks on BMT/Oncology ID consults during their second year of fellowship (total of 4 months on Solid Organ Transplant ID and 4 months on BMT/Oncology ID consults during their two year fellowship).
+Fellows who choose to do the Transplant Infectious Disease Track will do an additional two 4-week blocks on Solid Organ Transplant ID and two 4-week blocks on BMT/Oncology ID consults during their second year of fellowship (total of 4 months on Solid Organ Transplant ID and 4 months on BMT/Oncology ID consults during their two year fellowship).

 • Two months on the Mount Sinai Inpatient HIV service.